Skip to contents

 Moment-based estimator with stratified sampling

-In the case of a stratified sampling, the MME (with and without measurement error) can be compute as follows and correspond to the number report in Table 3 of Guerrier, Kuzmics, and Victoria-Feser (2024):
+In the case of a stratified sampling, the MME (with and without measurement error) can be computed as follows and correspond to the numbers reported in Table 3 of Guerrier et al. (2024):

 # MME without measurement error